 The data collected will be used by the SUPERA project in order to:

-- provide to the user the information required;
+- provide the user with the information required;

-- send newsletter or any other information connected to the activities of the project and that may be of interest of the user;
+- send newsletters or any other information relating to project activities that may be of interest of the user;

 - improve the quality of the website;

-- analyse the results of the initiatives proposed and to improve their quality for the future.
+- analyse the results of proposed initiatives and improve their quality for the future.

 How are the data stored?

-Reasonable steps have been taken to protect the data collected from loss, destruction or any suspected data security breach.
+Reasonable steps have been taken to protect collected data against loss, destruction or any suspected data security breach.
 The SUPERA project will notify the user and any applicable regulator of a suspected data security breach where it is legally required to do so.

-The transmission of information via the internet is never completely secure.
-Although we will do our best to protect your personal data, we cannot guarantee the security of your personal data transmitted to our website; any transmission is at your own risk.
-Once we have received your personal data, we will use strict procedures and security features to try to prevent unauthorised access.
+The transmission of information via the Internet is never completely secure.
+Although we will do our best to protect your personal data, we cannot guarantee the security of your personal data transmitted to our website.
+Any transmission of data is at your own risk.
+Once we have received your personal data, we will use strict procedures and security features to try to prevent unauthorized access.

 How long are the data stored?

-Information that we use for communication purposes (e.g. email) will be kept by the SUPERA project until the user notifies that he or she no longer wish to receive this information.
+Information that we use for communication purposes (e.g. email address) will be kept by the SUPERA project until the user notifies it that he or she no longer wishes to receive this information.

-Which are the rights of the user on his or her data?
+Which are the rights of the user regarding his or her data?

-You can always access and obtain a copy of your data that are stored by the SUPERA project.
-To have this access, you can write to the email firstname.lastname@example.org.
+You can always access and obtain a copy of your data stored by the SUPERA project.
+To obtain such access, please write to firstname.lastname@example.org.
 You are required to include information that will enable the SUPERA project to verify your identity.
-The SUPERA project will answer to this request within 30 days from the receipt of the request.
-There are exceptions to the right of access, for example in case the data involve also information about a third person or if the access in restricted by law.
+The SUPERA project will respond within 30 days of receiving the request.
+There are exceptions to the right of access, for example if the data refer to third parties, or if access is restricted by law.

-You have also the right to data portability, that is the right to receive the personal data concerning yourself in a structured, commonly used and machine-readable format.
+You have also the right to data portability, that is the right to receive the personal data concerning you in a structured, commonly used and machine-readable format.

-You can request the modification of the data to the SUPERA project, in case they are wrong or not updated.
-Moreover, you may request the restriction of the use of the data or object to their processing in accordance with the relevant legislation.
-You can write to the email email@example.com including the necessary to verify your identity.
-The SUPERA project will answer to this request within 30 days from the receipt of the request.
+You can ask the SUPERA project to edit your data if they are incorrect or not updated.
+You may also ask for restrictions regarding the use of your data or object to their processing in accordance with relevant legislation.
+Please write to email@example.com, including details necessary to verify your identity.
+The SUPERA project will respond within 30 days of receiving the request.

-You can request the SUPERA project to delete your data from the database, if, for example, they are no longer necessary for the purposes for which they were collected or if the user withdraws their consent to processing.
-You can write to the email firstname.lastname@example.org including the information necessary to verify your identity.
-The SUPERA project will answer to this request within 30 days from the receipt of the request.
+You may ask the SUPERA project to delete your data from the database if, for example, they are no longer necessary for the purposes for which they were collected, or if the user withdraws his or her consent to processing.
+Please write to firstname.lastname@example.org, including details necessary to verify your identity.
+The SUPERA project will respond within 30 days of receiving the request.

-If you receive email communications from SUPERA project, you may unsubscribe at any time by clicking the unsubscribe link in any email from the SUPERA project.
-If you feel that there is a problem with how the personal data has been handled, you have the right to register a complaint with a supervisory authority.
+If you receive email communications from the SUPERA project, you may unsubscribe at any time by clicking the unsubscribe link contained in all emails from the SUPERA project.
+If you feel there is a problem with how your personal data has been handled, you are entitled to register a complaint with the supervisory authority.